erinosb/HTSF_workshop/01_RNAseq_alignment.md

 Tophat will produce 8 output files.
 Since we specified to put our output files in `<yourlocation>/01_RNASeqDemo/04_results/tophat`, go to that location and explore the output.
 You should find...

+> Navigate to <yourlocation>/01_RNASeqDemo/04_results/tophat

 **accepted_hits.bam**
-This is useful for downstream analysis in HTSeq, data viewing in IGV and so on.
-This is a list of read alignments in SAM format (bam is the binary version) can be converted via:
+This is the main alignment output file!
+This is a list of read alignments in BAM format (bam is the binary version).

-**samtools view**
-Information about sam, bam and cram formats.

-**junctions.bed**
-The UCSC BED tack of junctions reported by TopHat.
-A BED format provides a flexible way to define the data lines in an annotation track.
+**align_summary.txt**
+Provide alignment summary.

 **insertions.bed/deletions.bed**
 The USCS BED tracks of insertions and deletions reported by TopHat.

+**junctions.bed**
+The UCSC BED track of junctions reported by TopHat.

+**logs**
+The log provides information on the completion of each step in TopHat.

 **prep_reads.info**
 Provides numbers of reads processed and the minimum/maximum read length in the data set.

-**logs**
-The log provides information on the completion of each step in TopHat.

 **unmapped.bam**
-This one contains unaligned reads, just like accepted_hits.bam, except unaligned...
-This can provide a lot of useful information.
+This one contains unaligned reads.

-**align_summary.txt**
-Provide alignment summary.
-Important for publication and how well the mapping was.